senthilanand92/CommandLineGameJava/README.md

 5) Add a new  Fight Strategy- Let the Skill triumph over the gods of fate.
 6) Create more Maps
 7) Add Items in the map to intract with
-8) Add an optinal to pass in the save filename and location.
+8) Add an optional parameter -to pass in that gives the save filename and location.